 An examination of the most important contemporary theologians and the relationship of their theology to biblical teaching.
-First semester, odd-numbered years, two hours.
+First semester, odd-numbered calendar years, two credits.

 Th 879-Seminar in Theological Classics.
 Studies in the theological works of great Christian writers.
-Three hours.
+Identical to CH 879.
+Three credits.